Airship of Clonmacnoise: The Merkel incident

-During 1896 and 1897, there were many reports across the United States of mysterious airships (then an invention then at an experimental stage of development) seen in the sky, some being vouched for by apparently reliable sources while others were clearly hoaxes.
+During 1896 and 1897, there were many reports across the United States of mysterious airships (an invention then at an experimental stage of development) seen in the sky, some being vouched for by apparently reliable sources while others were clearly hoaxes.
 One account, printed in the Houston Post for 28 April 1897, told of churchgoers in Merkel, Texas returning home by night who came across a rope and anchor being dragged across country until it finally snagged on a railway line.
 The rope, they saw, was attached to an airship with lights shining from its windows.
 A man climbed down the rope, cut it below him, and was carried away with the airship.
 The anchor, concludes the report, can now be seen in the local blacksmith's shop.
 The whole report contains enough similarities to the various versions of the Clonmacnoise story to demonstrate a link, including the returning churchgoers and poor light conditions described by the Otia Imperialia (but not the Speculum Regale), and the display of the anchor and escape of the aeronaut described by the Speculum Regale (but not the Otia Imperialia).
 Altogether, the precise source of this story and the way in which it reached Texas are not obvious.